bobbyiliev/introduction-to-git-and-github-ebook/README.md

 ## 📹 Mini Video Course

-If you prefer watching videos rather than reading, you can find a quick crash course based on the the eBook here:
+If you prefer watching videos rather than reading, you can find a quick crash course based on the eBook here:

 **[Introduction to Git and GitHub Mini Video Crash Course](https://www.youtube.com/watch?v=UpdhourKi3c&list=PLY7SzAmnEqp7P6KHmBKBVNIjZkXMKh_fn)**